The Scholarship System

 Plus, your student could improve their GPA by taking AP courses in their high-performance subjects.
 Most AP classes receive a weighted GPA score.
 For example, instead of an A counting as a 4.0, in an AP class, an A is usually scored as a 5.0.
 Bs become 4.0s instead of 3.0s, Cs become 3.0s instead of 2.0s, and so on.

-Additionally, colleges don’t just review students’ GPAs when deciding who to admit; they also examine the difficulty level.
+Additionally, colleges don’t just review students’ GPAs when deciding who to admit; they also examine the difficulty of college level courses.
 For instance, if a student has a 3.2 GPA but took multiple AP courses, they may be admitted before a 3.5 student who didn’t take any AP classes, depending on the college’s scoring model.

 If you want to discover how to find scholarship opportunities that value extracurricular activities, join our free webinar!
 You’ll learn a ton about the search process, applications, essays, and more, increasing the odds your student will graduate debt-free.
 Head over to https://thescholarshipsystem.com/freewebinar to see when the next training session is available.